mog13/Splain/README.md

 ```

 So in the above roughly one in every 42 compiles there will be a hitchhikers guide to the galaxy reference.

+## Configuration
+Splain can be configured with several options via its config object: `Splain.config.configure(property, value);`

+The following properties can be changed:

+**keepTemplateOnUnmatched** (default: true)

+This boolean controls what is returned on the event a token isn't matched.
+If true it will return the name of the token.
+If false it will return null.

+**fixedResolutionToken** (default: "::")

+This is the token used to identify or  define a fixed resolution token

+**variableResolutionToken** (default: "##")

+This is the token used to identify or define a variable resolution token

+**templateTokens**
+default: `{opening: "{{", closing: "}}"}`

+This defines how a template is identifies

 ## Developing
 Pull requests welcome (with relevant tests).